top of page

 • We're proposing so much work, and I'm the only one that this will be primary scholarship for.
 Everyone else on the team cares a lot, is committed, and will be doing this as a side project.

-• My job description expects 0.5 papers per year and an attempt at grant funding (internal or external).
+• My job description expects 0.5 papers per year.
+I am not even required to write grants, let alone get them.
 Getting this big grant would likely not materially change my work conditions in any way...other than making extra work.

 • Even if we get the $1 million we asked for, some folks will poo-poo this grant as a token or service effort, not "true" scholarship.
 I have to really hold tight to Dr. Beronda Montgomery's advice to work from affirmation, not for it, to sustain what I already do.
 With this additional work load, that tension is going to be tighter.